JamesSwarge/webflow-cdn/README.md

 # webflow-cdn
-Repo for accessing direct JS &amp; CSS for webflow projects
+Repo for accessing direct JS & CSS for webflow projects